 Being an effective storyteller in the business industry is a vital trait, whether you’re coming in from a marketer or business owner perspective.
-Why?
-Storytelling is an age-old art form; one of the earliest methods of communication known to mankind.

 As a result, we as humans have developed a “soft spot” of sorts when it comes to storytelling, which is why it’s such an effective tool for marketing purposes.

 For those of you mostly unfamiliar with Gary Vaynerchuk, he’s an entrepreneur whose business success has thrust him into the spotlight as not just a businessman, but an author, public speaker and internet personality.

 Vaynerchuk founded Vayner Media Group, a social media focused digital agency after used his knowledge as a wine critic to grow his family’s wine business form $3 million to $60 million.